 (c) an approved identifier for South American camelids.

+[Regulation 181 amended: Gazette 27 Jun 2019 p.
+2447.]

-182. Exemption for South American camelids under 6 months
+182. Exemption for unweaned South American camelids

-(1) It is not necessary for a South American camelid to be identified in accordance with regulation 181(1)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.
+It is not necessary for an unweaned South American camelid to be identified in accordance with regulation 181(1)(a), (2)(a) or (3)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.

-(2) It is not necessary for a South American camelid to be identified in accordance with regulation 181(2)(a) or (3)(a) if it —

-(a) has not reached 6 months of age; and

-(b) is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.
+[Regulation 182 inserted: Gazette 27 Jun 2019 p.
+2447.]

 183. South American camelids identified by previous owner

 It is not necessary for the current owner of a South American camelid to identify the South American camelid, or cause it to be identified, in accordance with regulation 181 if —